barcala-jf/swap-mobile/README.md

-# swap-mobile
+SWAP Mobile App
-A swipe-based mobile application for local item exchange.
-Built with React Native.
+This repository contains the frontend mobile application for SWAP, a platform designed to connect people interested in trading items locally.
+Built with React Native, the app features a swipe interface (like or pass) for discovering items, geolocation-based filtering to find nearby users, and a private chat system to negotiate trades.
+It serves as the user-facing interface for the SWAP ecosystem.